Postal Service pledges move to all-electric delivery fleet

 WASHINGTON (AP) — In a major boost for President Joe Biden’s pledge to eliminate gas-powered vehicles from the sprawling federal fleet, the Postal Service said Tuesday it will sharply increase the number of electric-powered delivery trucks — and will go all-electric for new purchases starting in 2026.

-The White House hailed the announcement as a way to sustain reliable mail service to Americans while modernizing the fleet, reducing operating costs and increasing clean air in neighborhoods across the country.
+The White House hailed the announcement as a way to sustain reliable mail service to Americans while modernizing the fleet, reducing operating costs and clearing the air in neighborhoods across the country.

-The new plan “sets the postal fleet on a course for electrification, significantly reduces vehicles miles traveled in the network and places USPS at the forefront of the clean transportation revolution,” added John Podesta, a senior White House adviser.
+“It’s wonderful that the Postal Service will be at the forefront of the switch to clean electric vehicles, with postal workers as their ambassadors,” said John Podesta, a senior White House adviser.
+“It will get people thinking, ‘if the postal worker is driving an EV, I can drive an EV, too.’’

 The U.S. government operates the largest vehicle fleet in the world, and the Postal Service is the largest fleet in the federal government with more than 220,000 vehicles, one-third of the overall U.S. fleet.
-The USPS announcement “sets the bar for the rest of the federal government, and, importantly, the rest of the world,” the White House said.
+The USPS announcement “sets the bar for the rest of the federal government, and, importantly, the rest of the world,” said Brenda Mallory, chair of the White House Council on Environmental Quality.

 “As I have said in the past, if we can achieve those objectives in a more environmentally responsible way, we will do so,” he said in a statement Tuesday.

+DeJoy, a Republican donor and political ally of former President Donald Trump, thanked Podesta and other White House officials for putting aside political differences to “focus on moving the ball forward.”

+The new fleet plan is “operationally suitable, financially viable and climate friendly,” DeJoy said at a news conference outside Postal Service headquarters.

-A plan announced by DeJoy in February would have made just 10% of the agency’s next-generation fleet electric.
-The Environmental Protection Agency criticized the Postal Service, an independent agency, for underestimating greenhouse gas emissions and failing to consider more environmentally sound alternatives.
+A smiling Podesta shook hands with DeJoy and called him “unforgettable” — a sharp contrast to White House criticism early this year when DeJoy announced a plan that would have made just 10% of the agency’s next-generation fleet electric.
+The White House and Environmental Protection Agency slammed the Postal Service, an independent agency, for underestimating greenhouse gas emissions and failing to consider more environmentally sound alternatives.

 Environmental groups and more than a dozen states, including California, New York and Illinois, sued to halt the initial plan and asked judges to order a more thorough environmental review before the Postal Service moves forward with the fleet-modernization program.
 The Postal Service later adjusted its plan to ensure that half of its initial purchase of 50,000 next-generation vehicles would be electric.